-In this lap-played lute, the resonating body is a stainless steel bowl.
+In this rocking lute, the resonating body is a stainless steel bowl.
 The bridge is configured to deliver the string vibrations directly to the bowl’s flat bottom.
 As the strings sound, a small amount of water shifts about on the bottom, causing ever-changing resonance-shifts and creating a dreamy affect.
-With the instrument strapped to the knees, the player can rock it to keep the water moving.
+With the body mounted on a swaying stand, the player can rock it to keep the water moving.
 The aquaalt can be played by plucking or bowing, sometimes with a slide to vary the string pitches.
 Several people have created water lutes like this one, most notably the French maker Jacques Dudon.